 Students will be led by Music Staff through a range of activities to assess:

-• Performance skills and potential, including beat, rhythm and melody.
+- Performance skills, including beat, rhythm and melody.

-• Aural skills and potential, including echoing back a series of one bar rhythmic patterns (clapping) and one bar melodic patterns (singing).
+- Aural skills, including echoing back a series of one bar rhythmic patterns (clapping) and one bar melodic patterns (singing).

 Clothing